IntensiveCoLearning/Universal-AI/brucexu-eth.md

 [https://www.zetachain.com/docs/developers/evm/gas](https://www.zetachain.com/docs/developers/evm/gas)

-TODO Ethereum's EIP 1559 fee model
+TODO Ethereum’s EIP 1559 fee model

 ## [**Outgoing Calls and Withdrawals**](https://www.zetachain.com/docs/developers/evm/gas#outgoing-calls-and-withdrawals)

 Universal apps on ZetaChain can initiate calls to contracts on connected chains or facilitate withdrawals of ZRC-20 tokens back to a connected chain.
-These operations require a "withdraw gas fee," which is calculated based on the gas limit of the target chain.
+These operations require a “withdraw gas fee,” which is calculated based on the gas limit of the target chain.

 It’s important to query the current gas fee, approve the Gateway to spend the necessary amount, and ensure the gas ZRC-20 token balance is sufficient.
 If the Gateway cannot transfer the required fee to itself, the operation will fail.

-ZRC-20 token refers to the outgoing chain's ZRC-20 tokens, so you need to estimate the gas first, then submit the tx.
+ZRC-20 token refers to the outgoing chain’s ZRC-20 tokens, so you need to estimate the gas first, then submit the tx.
 ZetaChain will help you to send TXs with same (or similar) gas settings to make it work.
 In this way, the gas token will be deducted from ZetaChain directly.
 ZetaChain can even get some tips if they want to.
 Similar to CEX withdrawal.

 | Chain ID | ZRC-20 | Fee Amount | Fee Token |
 | --- | --- | --- | --- |